 Windows Vista (2006)

 There was a new version of IE, Windows Media Player, a new generation of games like Mahjong and despite all the troubles, it still outsold XP in its equivalent first month with 20 million copies leaving the shelves.
-However, in a survey of businesses, only 8% were satisfied with the product compared to the 41% that had been happy with XP.
+However, in a survey of businesses, only 8 per cent were satisfied with the product compared to the 41 per cent that had been happy with XP.
 There were reports of many users downgrading back to Windows XP but the one group who were pleased with the new system was the gamers.
-Vista was the first to include DirectX 10 which offered them even better graphic fun than ever before.
+Vista was the first to include DirectX 10 which offered them even better graphics fun than ever before.

 Windows 7 (2009)